charlesreid1/charlesreid1.github.io/pelican/content/snakemake-byok8s.md

 using `kubectl`.

 However, as-is, the cluster's DNS settings are broken!
-We need to fix them before running
+We need to fix them before running.

 <a name="dns-aws"></a>